afterfive7/EcoOptimiser/README.md

 ---
 ## How to use:

-To use the optimiser, you need python3 and some packages (imaging a list here).
+To use the optimiser, you need python3 and some packages (imagine a list here).

 Then just run it by running the main.py file.
 This is also where you (will) configure most options.